cloudmesh/classes/_sources/lesson/prg/python_cmd5.rst.txt

 CMD5
 ====

-CMD is a very useful package in python to create command line shells.
+Python's CMD (https://docs.python.org/2/library/cmd.html) is a very useful package to create command line shells.
 However it does not allow the dynamic integration of newly defined commands.
-Furthermore, addition to cmd need to be done within the same source tree.
+Furthermore, additions to CMD need to be done within the same source tree.
 To simplify developping commands by a number of people and to have a dynamic plugin mechnism, we developed cmd5.
-It is a rewrite on our ealier effords in cloudmesh and cmd3.
+It is a rewrite on our ealier effords in cloudmesh client and cmd3.

 Resources
 ---------